-In 2014, an estimated 21,000 non-British nationals arrived to the UK for a minimum of one year and reported Wales as their destination within the UK (see Figure 4).
-Emigration among non-British nationals from Wales to other countries stood at about 3,000 people, leaving a positive migration net/balance of about 19,000 foreign nationals.
-The latest available calendar year (2014) had the highest positive net estimate between 2000 and 2014.
+In 2015, an estimated 19,000 non-British nationals arrived to the UK for a minimum of one year and reported Wales as their destination within the UK (see Figure 4).
+Emigration among non-British nationals from Wales to other countries stood at about 5,000 people, leaving a positive migration net/balance of about 13,000 foreign nationals (survey estimates; may not add up due to rounding).
+The latest available calendar year (2015) had the highest positive net estimate between 2000 and 2015.

 Notes: ONS IPS estimates by destination within the UK.
 Non-British nationals.
 Totals may not match due to rounding.
 Immigrants arriving in the United Kingdom are not always sure as to where in the United Kingdom they will eventually settle.
 From 1999 onwards, IPS data for long-term immigrants has been calibrated against migrant geographical distribution data obtained from the Labour Force Survey.

 After the 2008 recession there was a small upward trend in outflows among non-British nationals from Wales and a corresponding downward trend in net flows.
 From 2012 onwards, however, inflows increased gradually while outflows returned to average levels for that decade (fewer than 5,000 emigrants).
-For each of the years 2012, 2013 and 2014, net flows were above an estimated 10,000 non-British nationals.
+Since 2012, net flows have remained above an estimated 10,000 non-British nationals.

 Notes: ONS IPS estimates by destination within the UK.
 Non-British nationals.
 Immigrants arriving in the United Kingdom are not always sure as to where in the United Kingdom they will eventually settle.
 From 1999 onwards, IPS data for long-term immigrants has been calibrated against migrant geographical distribution data obtained from the Labour Force Survey.